-So requirement for filters; generally for filter requirement, voids should not permit the migration of particle from the protected zone.
-That means, whatever voids inside this filter, look at this whatever the voids inside this filter, it should be such way that it should not allow the migration of fine grained particles or migration of soil particles from the protected zones.
-That means, this voids should be in such a way that it should be less than that your fine grained soil particle size.
+So, requirement for filters, generally for filter requirement voids should not permit the migration of particle from the protected zone.
+That means whatever voids inside this filter look at this, whatever the voids inside this filter it should be such way that it should not allow the migration of fine grained particles or migration of soil particles from the protected zones.
+That means this voids should be in such a way that it should be less than that the your fine grained soil particle size.
+If void is more than the fine grained soil particle size what will happen?
+It will allow soil as well as water to pass through these pass through the filters.

-If void is more than the fine grained soil particles size, what will happen?
-It will allow soil as well as water to pass through this, pass through the filters.
-So it should be sufficiently more pervious; second criteria is it should be sufficiently more pervious than the protected zone to reduce a sharp reduction in hydraulic gradient.
-That means, what will happen?
-The moment hydraulic gradient will built up, means the moment hydraulic gradient is there.
-That means, pore water pressure will increase; so soil loses its strength, so effective stress will decrease.
-That means, it should be sufficiently more pervious; that means it will allow immediately water to pass inside this filter, so that this there is a reduction in hydraulic gradient.
+So, it should be sufficiently more pervious.
+Second criteria is it should be sufficiently more pervious than the protected zone to reduce a sharp reduction in hydraulic gradient.
+That means what will happen the movement hydraulic gradient will built out means, the movement hydraulic gradient is there.
+That means pure water pressure will increase soil loses its strength.
+So, effective stress will decrease, that means it should be sufficiently more pervious that means it will allow immediately water to pass inside this filter.
+So, that this there is a reduction in hydraulic gradient.

-If I look at this, these are the criteria to be used or requirement of a filter D 15 of a filter divided by D 85 of protected soil protected soil.
-D 15 is your filter material; that means, particle size of the filter material, 15 percent of particle size is finer than that of the filter material.
-And D 85 is your 85 percent of particle size should be finer than that; it should be less than 5.
-Another one is your D 15 of filter divided by D 15 of protected soil should be greater than 4 and less than 20.
-And D 50 of filter divided by D 50 of protected soil should less than 20; that means this is this is your (()).
+If I look at this, these are the criteria to be used or requirement of a filter.
+D 15 of a filter divided by D 85 of protected soil protected soil D 15 is your filter material, that means particle size of the filter material 15 percent of particle size is finer than that of the filter material.
+And D 85 e is your 85 percent of particle size should be finer than that it should be less than 5.
+Another one is your D 15 of filter divided by D 15 of protected soil should be greater than 4 and less than 20 and D 50 of filter divided by D 50 of protected soil should less than 20.